 - TV Promos

 - Recorded public address announcements

-I’m also a very experienced writer and television continuity announcer, having worked for Men & Motors (car strand) and UKTV.
+- I’m also a very experienced writer and television continuity announcer, having worked for Men & Motors (car strand) and UKTV.
 I’ve also written for Norwegian Air as their in-flight entertainment voice.
-If you’re off to Poland I’m the in-flight safety voice for LOT.
+If you’re off to Poland I’ve been the in-flight safety voice for LOT.

 Probably my best-known voice over work though is as the in-programme voice for high-profile TV shows including Ant and Dec’s Saturday Night Takeaway, I’m a celebrity…get me out of here, Beat the Star, Text Santa, Duel and Andrew Lloyd Webber: 40 Musical Years.

-I also work as an occasional freelance sound technician for remote national radio interviews.
-An afternoon spent sitting alone in a hotel room with Pele last year being one of my more surreal experiences!
+I’ve also worked as an occasional freelance sound technician for remote national radio interviews.
+An afternoon spent sitting alone in a hotel room with Pele being one of my more surreal experiences!

-Here’s a spot of rare flying-eye reporter footage from my airborne days; hard to believe that camera phones were pretty scarce back then.
+Here’s a spot of rare flying-eye reporter footage from my airborne days; hard to believe that phone cameras were pretty scarce back then so very little footage remains.
 Anyway, buckle up and enjoy the ride!